Poor People’s Campaign

 The SC Poor People’s Campaign a National Call for Moral Revival is committed to lifting up and deepening the leadership of those most affected by SYSTEMIC RACISM, POVERTY, THE WAR ECONOMY & ECOLOGICAL DEVASTATION.
 We will be protesting at over 30 statehouses and the US Capitol We need you to join our efforts.

-The UUCC plans to be a part of the moral revival planned by Rev. William Barber and the Poor People’s Campaign.
-We encourage you to read up on this movement and prepare to participate with us in 40 days of direct action between May 13th and June 19th, with a event planned in DC on Sat, June 23rd.
+The UUCC plans to be a part of the moral revival planned by Rev. William Barber and the Poor People's Campaign.
+We encourage you to read up on this movement and prepare to participate.
 We need people to help us spread the word.
 Please follow them on facebook, and spread the word through social media.
 We need people to talk to faith leaders, politicians, and friends and family.
 We need people to tell their stories.
 If you can be involved in any way, please contact Laura Hartwig at SocialAction@uucolumbia.org.

 The UUA is supporting the Poor People's Campaign: A National Call for Moral Revival, the brainchild of two community activists — the Rev. Liz Theoharis of New York and the Rev. William J. Barber II of North Carolina.
 UUA President Rev. Susan Frederick-Gray will be participating in the direct action in Washington, DC on May 14th.
 Read her article about getting arrested.
 UU Rev. Robin Tanner laid out that the 40 Days of Action beginning on Mother’s Day May 13th and every week through to the mass mobilization in Washington, DC on June 23rd will consist of these components: